cesar-douady/open-lmake/doc/src/data_model.md

 However, because dirs do exist on disk, it is impossible for `a` and `a/b` to exist simultaneously (i.e. exist as regular or symbolic link).
 As a consequence, there is an implicit rule (Uphill) that prevents `a/b` from being buildable if `a` is buildable.

-Also, because directories cannot be made up-to-date, scripts reading dirs can hardly be made reliable and repeatable.
+Also, because dirs cannot be made up-to-date, scripts reading dirs can hardly be made reliable and repeatable.
 Such constructs are strongly discouraged:

 - use of `glob.glob` in python